 4. Inspire & Encourage

-- Praising behaviour of the young learners always promotes success in the classroom.
+- Praising the behaviour of the young learners always promotes success in the classroom.

-- By focusing positive behavioural change validated by you as a teacher trained in pre-primary teachers training, you enable the class to continue with the positive classroom cultural initiative.
+- By focusing on the positive behavioural change validated by you as a teacher trained in pre-primary teachers training, you enable the class to continue with the positive classroom cultural initiative.

 5. Set goals for the class and individuals

 - Goal setting for the young learners allows the long-term groundwork to take shape.

 - Children, with constant guidance, will know what is expected and how this will be achieved.

 - This allows for active involvement knowing the benefits you plan on seeing.

 - Goals will give the students something to work on.